Self-similar signed growth-fragmentations: Martingales in self-similar growth-fragmentation with signs

 \subsection{Multitype branching random walks and a genealogical martingale}

 We use a connection with branching random walks to exhibit a genealogical martingale as in \cite{BBCK}.
-Recall that the main difference with \cite{BBCK} is that one has to deal with types in the branching structure. \\ \\ \textbf{Multitype branching random walks.} We start by recalling the main features of multitype branching random walks.
+We emphasize that the main difference with \cite{BBCK} is that in the signed case one has to deal with types (signs) in the branching structure, so that the relevant framework is provided by multitype branching random walks. \\ \\ \textbf{Multitype branching random walks.} We start by recalling the main features of multitype branching random walks.
 Let $I = \{1,\ldots, K\}$ be a set of \emph{types} with $K\ge 1$.
 The branching mechanism is then governed by $K$ random sequences of displacements $\Xi^{(k)} = (\xi^{(k)}_1,\ldots,\xi^{(k)}_{\nu})$, and types $\eta^{(k)}= (\eta^{(k)}_1,\ldots,\eta^{(k)}_{\nu})$, $k\in I$, where $\nu$ is also random and can be infinite.
 Denote by $\Pb_k$ the law of $(\Xi^{(k)}, \eta^{(k)})$.
 Start from a particle $\varnothing$ at position $X_{\varnothing}=x\in \R$ and with initial type $k\in I$.
 At time $n=1$ this particle dies, giving birth to a random cloud of particles whose displacements from their parent and types are distributed as $\Xi^{(k)}$ and $\eta^{(k)}$ respectively.
 At time $n=2$, all these particles die and give birth in the same fashion to children of their own, independently of one another and independently of the past.
 This construction is repeated indefinitely as long as there are particles in the system.
 Therefore, if $u\in \Ub$ has type $i\in I$, it gives birth at the next generation to $\nu(u)$ particles with displacements $(X_{u1},\ldots, X_{u\nu(u)})$ and types $(i_{u1},\ldots,i_{u\nu(u)})$ according to $\Pb_i$.
 Also, we write $\llbracket \varnothing, u\rrbracket$ for the unique shortest path connecting the root to the node $u$, so that

 is the position of particle $u$.
 We denote by $(\mathscr{F}_n)_{n\ge 0}$ the natural filtration of the multitype branching random walk, \textit{i.e.}

 For $q\in\R$ define $m(q)$ to be the $K\times K$--matrix with entries